TanGentleman/KeyMaster/README.md

 Contributions to KeyMaster are appreciated!
 If you have suggestions for improvements or new features, please feel free to create a new issue, and I'll get to it as soon as I can.
 Alternatively, fork the repository, make your changes, and submit a pull request!

 ## License
 KeyMaster is released under the MIT License.
 This license allows you to use, modify, and distribute the code as you see fit.
-I believe strongly in the power of transparent, open-source code, and I hope to continue making this project accessible to everyone.

-## Acknowledgments
-Thank you for taking the time to explore KeyMaster.
-Despite it being a solo labor of love, I warmly welcome all feedback and contributions from the community!
+Transparent, open-source code is awesome, and I hope you find the project useful!

 Cheers,

-Tan
+`Tan`